-Want to update the Linux Kernel to get security fixes or new hardware support in Linux Mint?
-Here’s how to install the latest Kernel from Ubuntu repositories.
+Want to update the Linux Kernel to get new features or new hardware support in Linux Mint?
+Here’s how to install the most recent Kernels from Ubuntu repositories

 Kernel in Linux Mint is always lag behind.
 Mint seems to be inclined to avoid kernel updates to avoid stability issues, but at the expense of security.